tldr-pages/tldr/pages/linux/flameshot.md

 # flameshot

 > Screenshot utility with a gui interface.
-> Supports basic image editing, such as; text,shapes,colors,imgur.
+> Supports basic image editing, such as text, shapes, colors, and imgur.
 > More information: <hhttps://flameshot.js.org/>.

 - Launch flameshot in gui mode: